spacetelescope/jwst_validation_notebooks/README.md

 ![Cloning Forked Repo](docs/static/cloning_forked_repo.png)

-    Note: Look at the two circled areas of the github website, notice that we are cloning the repo under your username, not Space Telescope's
+    Note: Look at the two circled areas of the github website, notice that we are cloning the repo under your user profile, not Space Telescope's

 This forked repository is the where we will be commiting changes to, but we don't want to fully forget the Space Telescope repository.
 While we are making changes to our local forked version, other developers can be submitting pull requests and merging code into the Space Telescope